sophshep/isthelakefullyet/README.md

-# isthelakefullyet
-Is Lake Travis Full Yet?
+# Is The Lake Full Yet?

 Based on Dave Rupert's Codepen: http://codepen.io/davatron5000/pen/YXqZgB, which pulls in data from http://travis.uslakes.info/Level.asp